 15) If you paid alimony (court-ordered spousal support) specify the amount paid, plus your ex-spouse's last name and SSN.
-This deduction will be rescinded starting tax year 2019.
+This deduction will be rescinded for any divorces occurring after December 31, 2018.

 12) All of your 1098 Mortgage Interest Statements for non-rental property.
 You can deduct the interest and taxes on a primary home and a secondary (vacation) home.
 Rental properties have their own separate schedule for these deductions.

 13) If you refinanced, bring your HUD-1 statement.
 Usually there is nothing deductible on this but once in a while there is.

 14) Complete page 3 of the Annual Client Worksheet.
 Just fill in the blanks - those items are medical expenses, state taxes paid, property taxes, DMV reg fees, and charitable contributions (cash and property donations are separate items).
 Do NOT bring any documents for ANY of these items (property tax bills, medical receipts, donation forms).
 I don't want or need them.